bernardpeh/practical-symfony-3/manuscript/Chapter_3.md

 # update SYMFONY_APP_PATH parameters in the .env file and leave the rest as defaults
 -> cp .env.dist .env

-# we need to create new db dir when mounting docker
+# we need to create new dir when mounting docker (if case if using nfs)
 -> mkdir -p .data/db
+-> mkdir -p logs/{symfony,nginx}

 # update parameters in the .env file if you want, then run
 -> docker-compose up --build -d